BLADDER CONVERSION - YES OR NO?

 At the time it was factory KTM.

-The two race series' that we were focused on were the EnduroCross series and the Worc's series, with a hard enduro, might have been the Tennessee Knock out and the Tecate enduro thrown in.
+The two race series' that we were focused on were the EnduroCross series and the Worc's series, with the Tennessee Knock out 5th place and the Tecate enduro 4 overall wins.

 WP supplied us with the shocks, both Oem and Trax, and I called SDI and they sent me a couple of their bladder kits for the Oem shocks as Oem shocks are preferred by most pro racers over the "Pro" components, but that is a different blog.